SleepyLe0/hello-goose-workshop2-day1/README.md

 ### Problem Statement:

-Create a TypeScript function that takes a user object as a parameter and logs a personalized message.
+Create a TypeScript function that takes a user object as a parameter by using destructering object and return a personalized message.

 The user object has the following structure: